Meet the Clementine Gold Group team

 Ekua Mends-Aidoo, CCDP (she/her)

 Ekua Mends-Aidoo has over 15 years of experience working with municipal government, non-profit and healthcare organizations.
-She has been responsible for implementing equitable policies, communications and programs that align with organizational strategic goals and vision, especially in diverse and underserved populations.
+She has been responsible for implementing policies, communications and programs that align with organizational strategic goals and vision, especially as it relates to fairness and accountability in the workplace.
 She has been instrumental in shaping workplace cultures with an emphasis on maintaining employee engagement through strategic analytics and program design.
 She has managed numerous neighborhood revitalization projects, many which included federal HUD funding.

-Building relationships with employees and advocating for equitable support and change is a major highlight of her work.
+Building relationships with employees and advocating for their support is a major highlight of her work.
 She enjoys decision-making with influence from data and the employee experience.
-Ekua is a Cornell Certified Diversity Professional and completed an advanced certificate in Diversity & Inclusion at Cornell’s ILR School.
-In March 2021, Ekua was recognized with Buffalo Business First’s inaugural I.D.E.A Award (Inclusion, Diversity, Equity, Awareness) highlighting her work in the D&I space and was also recognized as a “Power 200 Woman” in Western New York by Buffalo Business First.
-Ekua has recently been named to the WNY Regional Committee for the Smithsonian American Women’s History Museum.
+Ekua has received numerous awards, including being recognized as a “Power 200 Woman” in Western New York by Buffalo Business First and being named to the WNY Regional Committee for the Smithsonian American Women’s History Museum.

 Highlights of her engagement work include the creation of a community engagement and outreach plan for the Fruit Belt Neighborhood Solar Project with National Grid, a project of the New York Public Service Commission.